Where to Buy IPv4 Addresses in 2026

 Step 5: Complete RIR Transfer

-The seller submits the transfer request to the relevant RIR.
-Once the registry confirms the transfer and updates the registration, escrow funds are released to the seller.
+The seller submits the transfer request to the Regional Internet Registry.
+Once approved, ownership is transferred and escrow releases funds to the seller.

 What to Look for When Buying IPv4